zegami/zegami-python-sdk/README.md

 ```

 # In Development
 This SDK is in active development, not all features are available yet.
-Creating/uploading to collections is not supported yet - check back later!
+Creating/uploading to collections is not supported currently - check back soon!